The best Super Bowl TV deals

 Read more: Watch Super Bowl LIII live online

-In fact, the deals are just starting to trickle in.
-There should be better ones in the weeks to come, but if you don't want to wait, here's a roundup of the best big-TV discounts you can get right now.
+In fact, the deals are starting to roll in -- and there will be more in the weeks to come.
+Here's a roundup of the best big-TV discounts you can get right now.
 Be sure to bookmark this post and check back often, as I'll be updating it as more sales appear.

 Read more: These are our picks for the best Super Bowl LIII TVs